 I’ve been getting deeper and deeper into Mage Knight Solo Conquest for the last couple of weeks.
 So far, I have around 20 hours of gameplay under my belt, but I have still only scratched the surface of this majestic game.
 Only played Solo Conquest mode with three characters, there is a whole world ahead of me, especially once I start implementing some expansions.

-As you can read in my first impression, I’ve had a rocky start comprehending the massive rules, but after playing and studying a bit more, I am getting better at the game.
+As you can read in my first impression, I’ve had a rocky start comprehending the massive rules, but after playing and studying a bit more, I am slowly getting better at the game.

 You can progress simply by playing the game and referring to the rules, but to make my progress faster, I did some research online.
 It’s been fun researching (and by research, I mean reading articles and watching videos) about the game I like so much.
 I’ll list some better resources.

 - Rules are your number one source of information about the game.
 Reading and re-reading is something you should do regularly, especially when getting to know the game.
-I’ve read them three times through and referred to them during gameplay dozens of times.
+I’ve read them three times and referred to them during gameplay dozens of times.

-- Mage Knight Official FAQ is further clarification on some harder to understand concepts and commonly misplayed rules.
+- Mage Knight Official FAQ is further clarification on some harder-to-understand concepts and commonly misplayed rules.
 It’s a must-read (and print).